J&K Parties Back Ladakh’s Demands Amid Ongoing Unrest

 Without naming opponents, he criticised attempts to shift blame for administrative failures, stating, “When such situations arise, the first failure lies in governance.
 Instead of pointing fingers, they should examine why these issues emerge.”

 Ruling National Conference president Farooq Abdullah attributed the unrest to unfulfilled promises on statehood and Sixth Schedule protections.
-Speaking at a press conference in Srinagar, he mentioned about activist Sonam Wangchuk’s 14-day hunger strike and barefoot march from Leh to Delhi to highlight these demands.
+Speaking at a Srinagar press conference, he mentioned about activist Sonam Wangchuk’s 14-day hunger strike and barefoot march from Leh to Delhi to highlight these demands.

 “The government must act swiftly to resolve this and prevent further escalation,” he added, stressing the need for peace in the region.